Cwantic/Documentation/Analysis/index.md

 ![Image](../Images/Analysis3.jpg)

-After several seconds, the results of the analysis are shown.
+After a few seconds, the results of the analysis are shown.
 This panel will appear :

 ![Image](../Images/Analysis4.jpg)